opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 .. math:: f(x) = f_0 + \nu\cdot\sum^M_{i=1}T_i(x) ,

-where :math:`f_0` is the initial guess (the best constant model) and :math:`\nu` is a regularization parameter from the interval :math:`(0,1]`, futher called *shrinkage*.
+where :math:`f_0` is the initial guess (the best constant model) and :math:`\nu` is a regularization parameter from the interval :math:`(0,1]`, further called *shrinkage*.

 .. _Predicting with GBT: